GPMT-Authors/Global-Pruning-With-Minimum-Threshold/README.md

 3. Create a folder which has LabelSmoothing.py, prune_GP.py (or prune_GPMT.py), model_list.py, and the base model.

 ## Training with GP and GPMT
 To run the global magnitude pruning without minimum threshold (MT), run the prune_GP.py file.
 To run the global magnitude pruning with MT, run the prune_GPMT.py file.

-Each run of the prune_MT.py file will create:

-0. prune_log.csv
-1. prunedmodel.pth.tar
-2. weight_mask.npy
-3. a csv file compiling the logs of each training epoch
-4. best model checkpoints after each epoch

-Each run of the prune_GPMT.py file will create:

-0. prune_log.csv (prune logs without MT)
-1. layer_sparsities.csv
-2. prune_refined_log.csv (prune logs with MT)
-3. prunedmodel.pth.tar (pruned base model)
-4. weight_mask.npy
-5. a csv file compiling the logs of each training epoch
-6. best model checkpoints after each epoch

-Which by default, all of them will be created in the same directory as the code files.

-The arguments that you could change are:

-0. --epochs (for number of total epochs to train)
-1. --batch-size (total batch size for all GPUs)
-2. --lr (initial learning rate)
-3. --momentum
-4. --weight-decay
-5. --smoothing
-6. --sparsity
-7. --min-threshold (MT, for prune_GPMT.py only)
+Finetuning code is also included in both the files itself.

-Note that you should change the base model's location and the dataset's location by yourself by editing the prune_GP.py and prune_GPMT.py files before running them.
-Also, if you want to change the scheduler, you should change them by yourself.
-The formula that we used are:
+Note - you should change the base model's location and the dataset's location in the the prune_GP.py and prune_GPMT.py files before running them.

-0. cosine scheduler : 0.5 * (1 + np.cos(np.pi * epoch / total_epoch)) * initial_lr
-1. linear scheduler : initial_lr - epoch / total_epoch * initial_lr

 ### Dense Models:

-This model is the base model that we used for our experiments.
+This model is the base model that we used for our ResNet-50 on ImageNet experiments.

 | Architecture | Parameters | Sparsity (%) | Top-1 Acc (%) | Model Links |
 | ------------ | :--------: | :----------: | :-----------: | :---------: |
 | Resnet-50        | 25.50M  | 0.00        | 77.04         | [Base Model](https://drive.google.com/file/d/1I7dxZD87-Ftav-BvIxqCWCWGWqYZFVK2/view?usp=sharing) |

-### GP and GP+MT Resnet-50 Pruned Models:
+### GP and GP+MT Pruned Models:

-These few models are the checkpoints of pruned Resnet-50 on ImageNet models by GP and GP+MT.
+These models are the checkpoints of pruned Resnet-50 on ImageNet models by GP and GP+MT.

 | Pruning Method | Sparsity (%) | Top-1 Acc (%) | Model Links |
 | -------------- | :----------: | :-----------: | :---------: |